-The proposals also include a significant landscaping belt to the south of the Innovation Quarter which will act as a physical separation between the Heathland Support Area and Heath beyond.
+The proposals also include a significant landscaping belt to the south of the Innovation Quarter which will act as a physical separation between the Innovation Quarter and the Heathland Support Area and Heath beyond.

 A great deal of consideration has been given to the way people move through the development.
 The proposals will therefore provide routes and signage that will encourage pedestrians and cyclists visiting the Innovation Quarter to use the primary routes away from the Heath.